-Much of the new renewable generation would be built in REZs now being established in all NEM regions: see Figure 17 below.
-They are selected for the quality of their renewable resource, and their proximity to consumers and existing transmission.
+Much of the new renewable generation would be built in REZs now being established in all NEM regions: see Figure 18 below in Section 5.1.
+They are selected for the quality of their renewable resource, and their proximity to consumers, existing transmission and available skilled workforces.